fossasia/eventyay-tickets/doc/api/oauth.rst

 .. _`rest-oauth`:

-OAuth authentication / "Connect with pretix"
+OAuth authentication / "Connect with eventyay-ticket"
 ============================================

-In addition to static tokens, pretix supports `OAuth2`_-based authentication starting with pretix 1.16.
-This allows you to put a "Connect with pretix" button into your website or tool that allows the user to easily set up a connection between the two systems.
+In addition to static tokens, eventyay-ticket supports `OAuth2`_-based authentication starting with eventyay-ticket 1.16.
+This allows you to put a "Connect with eventyay-ticket" button into your website or tool that allows the user to easily set up a connection between the two systems.

 If you haven't worked with OAuth before, have a look at the `OAuth2 Simplified`_ tutorial.